roblevay/T2765/Lab4 Storage.md

 ## Step 1 – Create a Database

+**Check for the existence of the database CRM on the A instance.
+If it exists, drop the database**

 ### Instructions

 Create a database named **CRM** on the default instance with the following specifications: